 How can I monitor how much energy my battery is storing?

 All of our home battery options come with an app which allows you to monitor the performance of your solar and battery system, including a live view of how power is moving between your solar panels, your battery, and your home.

 Should I get a battery if I don’t have solar panels?

 You absolutely can – but you should consider the benefit of doing so, which is significantly less if you don’t have solar panels.
-It is possible to sign up to a “time of use” tariff from your energy supplier (e.g. Economy 7) which would allow you to charge up with cheaper electricity overnight to use during the day for a modest saving, but with energy supply prices being rather volatile at present we’d advise you to give it some real thought first.
+It is possible to sign up to a “time of use” tariff from your energy supplier (e.g. Economy 7) which would allow you to charge up with cheaper electricity overnight to use during the day for a modest saving, but with energy prices constantly changing we advise you give it some real thought first.